jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: True

 Description: The abstract parent of all Entry subtypes.
 An Entry is the root of a logical set of data items.
 Each subtype has an identical information structure.
-The subtyping is used to allow persistence to separate the types of Entries; primarily import in healthcare for the de-identification of clinical information.
+The subtyping is used to allow persistence to separate the types of Entries; primarily important in healthcare for the de-identification of clinical information.

 CareEntryType
 -------------